 If you’re looking for a novel way to beat the heat in the United Arab Emirates, hightail it to Ski Dubai.
-The first indoor ski resort in the Middle East (and the third largest in the world), Ski Dubai is located in the Mall of the Emirates, a star Dubai attraction in its own right.
+The first indoor ski resort in the Middle East (and as of 2018 it was the third largest in the world), Ski Dubai is located in the Mall of the Emirates, a star Dubai attraction in its own right.

 While Dubai’s temperatures can head towards 120 F (50 C) at the height of summer, this wintry wonderland is kept at a cool 28 F (-2 C) year-round.
 Spend your day tobogganing and bobsledding, ziplining and zorb balling, swimming with penguins, sipping hot chocolate, and speeding down the 1,300-foot-long slope.
 To help you get the most out of your visit, discover our complete guide to Ski Dubai.

 Skiing: Measuring 280 feet high and 1,300 feet long, Ski Dubai’s lofty indoor mountain is covered in 3 feet of real snow.
 This pristine piste offers a choice of five ski slopes catering to all skill levels, including gentle beginner slopes and the world’s first indoor black diamond run.
 If you’re fresh to skiing, sign up for a private or group session with a pro at the on-site Ski School.

 Snowboarding: If snowboarding is more your schtick, shred the slopes then hit the quarter pipe and Freestyle Zone, home to an ever-changing line-up of jumps and rails that’ll test your mettle.